For the first post on this series about Mansfield Park and slavery, click here.

 The West Indian, (1771) another popular comedy, is not about colonialism or enslaved persons.
 It's about a high-spirited planter who is a bit of a rogue.
 It's also about timely surprise inheritances.
 (Though one character remarks, "girls of her sort are not to be kept waiting like negroe slaves at your sugar plantations," which presumably means "waiting" in the sense of "serving," like "wait upon you" or "waiter.")

 The nouveaux-riche planters were also sometimes portrayed as being social upstarts.
 In The Gipsy Countess (1799) Colonel Cary is a "nabob," that is, a man who obtained his fortune of "half a million" in India.
 His low-born second wife is the "rich widow of a West India planter."
 Author Elizabeth Gunning has much to say about his vulgarity, but apart from a passing reference to "ill-gotten wealth," little to say about how he obtained his fortune.
 At most you could say that Gunning's vulgar nabob and his wife are behave horribly because that's what nabobs and slaveowners do.
 But the focus is not on the people they enslaved and exploited.
 The stepmother is a villain because of the way she treats her stepdaughter, not because she's a slaveowner.
+[Update: see also this post on a conversation about slavery in Eleanor Sleath's 1809 novel, The Bristol Heiress, which features a vulgar West Indian planter's wife].

 The sudden acquisition of a colonial fortune was sometimes used to raise the hero from poverty to riches.
 As D.N.
 Ghosh (2001) points out being a West Indian planter was actually more respectable than being a merchant, to Austen's contemporaries.
 It’s a more gentlemanly profession; it’s akin to farming.
 So, Savillon in Julia de Roubigné goes to the West Indies.
 So does Captain Sunderland in Belinda -- he needs to make a fortune so he can court the beautiful Virginia whom he has seen but never spoken to.
 Unbeknownst to him, while he is away, Virginia falls in love with his portrait.
 He returns a few years later with his friend Mr. Hartley, who--what a coincidence--turns out to be the father of Virginia.